What to take on safari?

 - A hat, for the sun (visor or other cap is also acceptable).

-You may note that many travelers on safari wear khaki or neutral colors, and avoid bright whites or florescent colors.
+You may note that many travelers on safari wear khaki or neutral colors, and avoid bright whites or fluorescent colors.
 There are several reasons for this: firstly, you will blend in with nature better by wearing neutral tones, whether you are walking or seated in the car; secondly, some areas of Tanzania are very dusty and khaki-colored items are less likely to show discoloration from the dust of the safari than white garments.

 What medications should you take on safari?